12 Small Business Tax Myths Debunked (Australia Edition)

 For the most part, sole trader taxes are lower than the company tax rate, which currently stands at 30%.
 The lines might get a little blurred as sole traders work their way closer to and beyond $180,000 a year and the tax burden grows larger.

-Myth #3: Business owners can avoid individual income tax by paying themselves a smaller income.
+Myth #3: agency owners can avoid individual income tax by paying themselves a smaller income.

 When you’re the sole proprietor of a business, 100% of the income generated counts towards your individual taxes owed.
 When you’re the owner of an incorporated business structure, however, you only have to pay individual taxes on whatever salary you generate from the company.